 The museum's collections are arranged on three levels.
 All of them deserve to dedicate them some of his vremeni.Pervy level of the exposition of paintings by local artists, a collection of paleontological finds okamelostey, shells, corals.

-On the ground level of the museum is the main exhibit - "Kyrenia-Eleftheria" - a replica of an ancient Greek vessel that sank at the end of 4 century BC. э. off the coast of Northern Cyprus.
-In 1965 was Andreas Karelu sailor and catcher sea sponges found on the seabed shipwrecks and amphorae 80.
-Karelu managed using unpretentious camera to take pictures of their findings, and then he picked up from the bottom of a few amphorae.
-The find proved to be so serious that otrebovalos intervention of the authorities.
-In 1968 year, work began on the lifting of the ship.
-When the work was completed on the rise, the question arose about the cleaning and preservation of five tons of wood to 75% consisting of water and resembles a wet sponge.
-In one of the outbuildings keriniyskoy fortress staged a sort of pool, where and put the ship.
-There they are thoroughly washed and cleaned of sand and salt.
-Details of the vessel, already passed stage purification on special discs were placed in fresh water, where they are waiting for the chemical treatment.
+At the main level of the museum is the main exhibit - "Kyrenia-Elephtery" - an exact copy of the ancient Greek ship that sank at the end of 4 century BC. e. off the coast of Northern Cyprus.
+In 1965, Andreas Karjelu, a sailor and seabird catcher, discovered at the bottom of the sea the ship's skeleton and 80 amphorae.
+Career managed with the help of a simple photographic apparatus to take pictures of his findings, and after that he picked up several amphora from the bottom.
+The find was so serious that the authorities interfered.
+In 1968, work began on lifting the ship.
+When the lifting work was completed, the question arose about cleaning and preserving five tons of wood, 75% of water and a wet sponge.
+In one of the back rooms of the Kerinia fortress, a kind of pool was arranged, where the parts of the ship were placed.
+There they were thoroughly washed and cleaned of salt and sand.
+The details of the vessel, which had already passed the purification phase, were placed on special disks in fresh water, where they waited for chemical treatment.

 Within two years, specialists of different branches of science, applying a lot of effort, made suitable for the assembly until recently warped six thousand pieces of disparate vessel.

-Now this ancient craft is stored in Keriniyskoy fortress (on the territory of the Turkish Republic of Northern Cyprus).
-By the beginning of the year, the Special Olympics 2004 built an exact replica of an ancient merchant ship.
-A unique experiment of global significance associated with the study of the loading and stowage of amphorae and other goods to the ancient ship was held in the old port of Limassol.
-All the work was done according to the original program developed by the Cultural Centre of Kyrenia-Hrisokava in cooperation and under the supervision of the American marine archaeologists Susan Katz and Lane owl.
-Replicas of ancient amphorae and 388 29 millstone made of volcanic stone, as well as other items that are transported ancient ships were loaded on "Kerin-Eleftheria" - a replica of the ship that sank off the coast of Kyrenia and found four decades ago.
+Now this ancient ship is stored in the Kerinia Fortress (on the territory of the Turkish Republic of Northern Cyprus).
+And by the beginning of the 2004 Olympiad, an exact replica of this ancient merchant ship was built.
+A unique experiment of world significance related to the study of loading and laying amphoras and other cargoes on an ancient ship was held in the old port of Limassol.
+All the work was done according to the original program developed by the Cultural Center of Kerinia-Chrisokawa in cooperation and under the supervision of American marine archaeologists Susan Katz and Lane Sovini.
+Exact copies of the 388 ancient amphorae and 29 millstones made from volcanic stone, as well as other items transported by the ancient ships, were loaded onto the "Kerinia-Elefteria" - an exact copy of the ship sunk off the coast of Kerinia and found four decades ago.

 In 2004 the city - in the year of Cyprus joining the European Union - "Kyrenia - Eleftheria" was the main exhibit of the Maritime Museum in Ayia Napa.